-The evidence of further use of antipersonnel mines in 2016 suggests either that the 2002 declaration to the United Nations (UN) Secretary-General on the completion of landmine stockpile destruction was incorrect, or that these mines were acquired from another source after 2002.
-In a September 2016 letter, Yemen’s Ministry of Foreign Affairs in Sanaa, controlled by the Houthis and the General People’s Congress, alleged that individuals had smuggled weapons, including landmines, into Yemen in recent years, noting that the government had not been able to control its land or sea borders due to instability and fighting.
+Evidence of further use of antipersonnel mines in 2016 suggests either that the 2002 declaration to the United Nations (UN) Secretary-General on completion of stockpile destruction was incorrect, or that these mines were acquired after 2002.
+In a September 2016 letter, the Ministry of Foreign Affairs in Sanaa, controlled by the Houthis and the General People’s Congress (GPC), alleged that individuals had smuggled weapons, including mines, into Yemen in recent years, noting that the government had not been able to control its land or sea borders due to instability and fighting.
 In April 2017, the Ministry of Foreign Affairs denied that the Sanaa-based Ministry of Defense stockpiles antipersonnel mines.

 Production of landmines by Houthi forces

-In September 2018, the arms consultancy Conflict Armament Research (CAR) reported that Houthi forces were “mass producing” landmines and improvised explosive devices (IEDs), and associated triggering devices for victim-activation.
-This production includes the standardization and production of explosive charges, pressure plates, and passive infrared sensors.
-Based on a series of CAR field missions conducted in 2017–2018, the report also confirmed the use of PMN, PPM-2, and GLD-150A antipersonnel mines, TM-57, PRB-M3, VS-1.6 antivehicle mines, and a variety of types of improvised mines, including directional fragmentation charges.
-According to CAR, several types of improvised mines appear to be mass-produced by Houthi forces in Yemen and were used in Aden, Mokah, and other locations on the west coast of the country.
+In September 2018, Conflict Armament Research (CAR) reported that Houthi forces were “mass producing” landmines and improvised explosive devices (IEDs), and associated triggering devices for victim-activation.
+This production includes the standardization and production of explosive charges, pressure-plates, and passive infrared sensors.
+Based on a series of CAR field missions in 2017–2018, the report confirmed the use of PMN, PPM-2, and GLD-150A antipersonnel mines; TM-57, PRB-M3, and VS-1.6 antivehicle mines; and improvised mine types including directional fragmentation charges.
+According to CAR, several types of improvised mines appear to be mass-produced by Houthi forces, and were used in Aden, Mokah, and other areas on the west coast.

-The Monitor was unable to confirm any allegations of new use of antipersonnel mines during the reporting period (from September 2019 through October 2020).
-Previously, antipersonnel landmines, antivehicle mines, victim-activated improvised mines, and other types of IEDs were used by Houthi-associated forces in Yemen in early 2019, primarily in battles occurring on the west coast near the port of Hodeida.
-According to unconfirmed figures reported by the Yemen Mine Action Center, the Yemeni Army removed over 300,000 Houthi-laid landmines between 2016 and 2018.
+The Monitor was unable to confirm any allegations of new use of antipersonnel mines during the reporting period (October 2020–October 2021).
+Previously, antipersonnel mines, antivehicle mines, victim-activated improvised mines, and other IEDs were used by Houthi-associated forces in Yemen in early 2019, primarily in battles on the west coast near the port of Hodeida.
+According to unconfirmed figures reported by YEMAC, the Yemeni Army removed over 300,000 Houthi-laid landmines between 2016 and 2018.

 The Group of Eminent Experts on Yemen, convened by the Human Rights Council, reported in September 2019 that “[T]he use of landmines, both anti-personnel and anti-vehicle, by the Houthis has resulted in significant harm to civilians.”
-According to the report, the group “investigated reports of civilian casualties caused by antipersonnel and anti-vehicle landmines allegedly emplaced by Houthi fighters in Aden, Al Hudaydah, Lahij and Ta’izz governorates, and examined further reports of civilian casualties from landmines in Abyan, al-Dhale’e, Al-Bayda, Al-Jawf, Hajjah, Ibb, Ma’rib, Sana’a, Sa’dah and Shabwah governorates.
+The report stated that the Group of Eminent Experts had “investigated reports of civilian casualties caused by antipersonnel and anti-vehicle landmines allegedly emplaced by Houthi fighters in Aden, Al Hudaydah, Lahij and Ta’izz governorates, and examined further reports of civilian casualties from landmines in Abyan, al-Dhale’e, Al-Bayda, Al-Jawf, Hajjah, Ibb, Ma’rib, Sana’a, Sa’dah and Shabwah governorates.
 It confirmed civilian casualties from anti-personnel landmines verified as having been emplaced by Houthi fighters in incidents it investigated in Aden, Al-Hudaydah, Lahij and Ta’izz governorates.”

-There has been no evidence to suggest that members of the Saudi Arabia-led coalition have used landmines in Yemen.
+There is no evidence to suggest that members of the Saudi Arabia-led coalition have used landmines in Yemen.

-The first confirmed use of antipersonnel mines by a State Party to the Mine Ban Treaty occurred in Yemen in 2011–2012 at Bani Jarmooz, a location north of Sanaa, during the uprising that led to the ousting of then-President Ali Abdullah Saleh.
-According to witness testimony and other evidence, GYATA-64, PMN-1, and PMD-6 antipersonnel mines were laid around the camps of the government’s Republican Guard at Bani Jarmooz in late 2011.
+The first confirmed use of antipersonnel mines by a State Party to the Mine Ban Treaty occurred in Yemen in 2011–2012 at Bani Jarmooz, north of Sanaa, during the uprising that led to the ousting of then-President Ali Abdullah Saleh.
+According to witness testimony and other evidence, GYATA-64, PMN-1, and PMD-6 antipersonnel landmines were emplaced around camps of the government’s Republican Guard at Bani Jarmooz in late 2011.

 The Mine Ban Treaty’s Committee on Cooperative Compliance has engaged with Yemen on the 2011–2012 use at Bani Jarmooz.
 In October 2016, the committee expressed appreciation for “the willingness of Yemen to engage in a continued dialogue, share information and clarify the situation with regard to the mentioned allegations.”
 The committee concluded that “it would welcome updated information on efforts by the government of Yemen to carry out an investigation of the use of mines and any additional information on the use of mines within areas under its jurisdiction or control.”

-Mine Ban Treaty Article 7 Report, Form A, 30 March 2007.
-On 16 December 2004, the Yemeni Parliament endorsed national implementation legislation; on 20 April 2005, Presidential Law No. 25 was issued to bring the legislation into force.
+Yemen Mine Ban Treaty Article 7 Report, 30 March 2007, Form A. On 16 December 2004, the Yemeni Parliament endorsed national implementation legislation; on 20 April 2005, Presidential Law No. 25 was issued to bring that legislation into force.
 Yemen has listed its ratification legislation, stating that “The Parliament of Yemen issued, and the President signed law on 8\98 in June 1998.
 The law states that the Government of Yemen will enforce the ban from the day the law was issued.”
-Mine Ban Treaty Article 7 Report (for the period 31 March 2012 to 31 March 2013), Form A. See, Mine Ban Treaty Article 7 Database.
+Yemen Mine Ban Treaty Article 7 Report (for the period 31 March 2012 to 31 March 2013), Form A. See, Mine Ban Treaty Article 7 Database.

 Yemen’s 2017 Article 7 transparency report states that during 2016, “no legal, and other measures were taken as additional measures to the [ratification] law issued by the Parliament of Yemen and signed by the president in 1998.”
-Mine Ban Treaty Article 7 Report, April 2017, Form A. See, Mine Ban Treaty Article 7 Database.
+Yemen Mine Ban Treaty Article 7 Report, April 2017, Form A. See, Mine Ban Treaty Article 7 Database.

 In its Article 7 reports submitted in 2001 and 2002, Yemen reported a stockpile of 78,000 mines, including 4,000 to be retained for training.
 Its reporting on the destruction of the mines has contained discrepancies, but appeared to total about 74,000.
 Yet its Article 7 reports have usually cited the figure of 78,000 destroyed.
-See, Landmine Monitor Report 2002: Toward a Mine-Free World (New York: Human Rights Watch, August 2002), p.
-522; and subsequent annual editions of Landmine Monitor.
+See, ICBL, Landmine Monitor Report 2002: Toward a Mine-Free World (New York: Human Rights Watch, August 2002), p.
+522; and subsequent annual editions of Landmine Monitor reports.

 The retained mines were transferred from centralized military storage facilities in Sanaa and Aden to the Military Engineering Department Training Facility and Mine Detection Dogs Unit.
-Mine Ban Treaty Article 7 Report (for the period 30 March 2011 to 30 March 2012), Form D. See, Mine Ban Treaty Article 7 Database.
+Yemen Mine Ban Treaty Article 7 Report (for the period 30 March 2011 to 30 March 2012), Form D. See, Mine Ban Treaty Article 7 Database.

-Victim-activated improvised explosive devices (IEDs) fall under the definition of an antipersonnel landmine and are prohibited by the Mine Ban Treaty.
+Victim-activated IEDs fall under the definition of an antipersonnel landmine and are prohibited by the Mine Ban Treaty.

-This is a Claymore-type directional fragmentation charge produced by China.
+The GLD-150A is a Claymore-type directional fragmentation charge, produced by China.